David is a freelance content writer with a particular interest in entomology, Greenism, tropical fish, corals, cats, and

 First, this is an article about freshwater angelfish and should not be confused with how to care for saltwater angelfish.

 This article will briefly touch on the genetics of angelfish and how to tell different subspecies apart.
 It will also discuss physical attributes and quality attributes of different species, or what makes a beautiful fish and what makes a not-so-beautiful fish.
 Further, the article will discuss breeding and how to sex fish, breed them, and care for their fry.

 This article also accepts that fact that not everyone is able to acquire pure blood lines and show quality stock for breeding purposes.
 For that point alone, there is a discussion below about how to choose the best physical attributes from stock found in local fish stores.

-The genetic information contained in this hub is based on the research and published work of Dr. Joanne Norton, who sadly passed away in 2005.
+The genetic information contained in this article is based on the research and published work of Dr. Joanne Norton, who sadly passed away in 2005.
 Her remarkable work should be read in its entirety by anyone who wishes to breed these remarkable fish.

 The wild angelfish is silver with three black strips.
 One stripe goes through the eye, one on each side of the dorsal fin.
 In the hobby, they may be called silver or even wild angelfish.
 In my opinion, they are perhaps the most beautiful of all the freshwater community cichlids.